trevorld/ggpattern/cran-comments.md

   geoms (10:33)
 ```

 "geoms" is not misspelled.
-Other R packages such as {ggforce} use it
+Other CRAN packages such as {ggforce}
-in their DESCRIPTION without quotes.
+use it in their DESCRIPTION without quotes.